uviclibraries/h5p/images-interactive.md

 3. For alternate task description, write **Make the following list be ordered correctly using alphabetical order.
 Use the cursor keys to navigate through the list items, use space to activate or deactivate an item and the cursor keys to move it**
 4. We will stick to using the same four images you previously downloaded in the memory game step 7
 5. Add new image and image description starting with the strawberry.
-6. Then select card 2 and do the same as step 5 with the apple
+6. Select card 2 and do the same as step 5 with the apple
 7. Repeat on card 3 for the Cherries
 8. Finally **add new image**, to add the Raspeberries
 9. Now before completing, make sure to move the images in the correct order starting with Apple.
 Use the arrows to do this.